-On 30th November 1914, Kestrel was sailing in the wider Thames Estuary area having departed from Sheerness on 27th November 1914.
-Harry was hard at work cleaning and maintaining forward torpedo tubes when at about 07:30 he fell overboard.
-A search was immediately begun, but called off at 08:00 when no trace of him was found.
+On 30th November 1914 “Kestrel” was sailing in the wider Thames Estuary having departed from Sheerness on 27th November 1914.
+Harry Bailey was hard at work cleaning and maintaining forward torpedo tubes when at about 07.30 he felloverboard.
+A search was immediately begun, but called off at 08.00 when no trace of him was found.
 His survival chances had not been helped by the heavy weatherproof clothing that he wore.
-Following his loss the ship made for Felixstowe, docking at about 09:30.
-Harry Norman is recorded as being ‘Killed on Active Service’ on 30th November 1914.
-Harry was the first of the three Bailey brothers to die in the war.
+Following his loss the ship made for Felixstowe, docking at about 09.30.
+He is recorded as being Killed on Active Service, the first of the three Bailey boys to die in this war.

 Commonwealth War Graves Commission

 "Marching to War"